-Pest control is one of the most challenging things about gardening, but chemicals are not the answer.
-It’s safer, and much easier to work with nature using natural pest control remedies to help you fight the pests in your garden.
-In this post, I will give you tons of natural garden pest control methods and tips to try in your garden.
+Dealing with plant-eating pests is one of the most challenging things about gardening, but chemicals are not the answer.
+In this post, I will give you tons of methods, recipes, and tips to try.

 But working with nature instead of against it is always going to be the easiest and best solution when it comes to controlling garden pests.